Paul Shorey

 Paul Shorey (August 3, 1857 – April 24, 1934) was an American classical scholar.

 Biography

 Shorey was born at Davenport, Iowa.
-After graduating from Harvard in 1878, he studied in Europe at Leipzig, Bonn, Athens, and Munich (Ph.D., 1884).
+After graduating from Harvard University in 1878, he studied in Europe at Leipzig University, the University of Bonn, the University of Athens, and the Ludwig-Maximilians-Universität München (Ph.D., 1884).
 He was a professor at several institutions from 1885 onward.
-Professor Shorey served at Bryn Mawr College (1885–92), then principally at the University of Chicago.
-In 1901-02 he was professor in the American School of Classical Studies at Athens, Greece, and in 1913-14 he was Roosevelt Lecturer in the University of Berlin.
+Professor Shorey served at Bryn Mawr College (1885–1892), then principally at the University of Chicago.
+From 1901 to 1902, he was professor in the American School of Classical Studies at Athens, Greece, and from 1913 to 1914, he was Roosevelt Lecturer in the University of Berlin.
 Professor Shorey was made a member of the National Institute of Arts and Letters.
-From 1908 he was managing editor of Classical Philology.
+From 1908, he was managing editor of Classical Philology.
 Shorey was elected to the American Philosophical Society in 1920.

 He died in Chicago in 1934.
 After his death, one of many articles published about him asserted that he knew all 15,693 lines of the Iliad by heart.